greltel/ABAP-Projects/README.md

 *Repository for Projects based on ABAP Programming language.*

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License]([https://pages.github.com/](https://github.com/greltel/ABAP-PROJECTS/blob/Main/LICENSE)).
 See the LICENSE file for details.

 ## Motivation for Creating the Repository